 There is No Project Manager in the Agile Manifesto

-Here are two specific Agile Principles that speak to this:
+Here are two specific Agile Principles that speak to empowerment and self-organization:

 #5 – Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.

 Most knowledge workers today are self-motivated.
 This principle says to get those people into an environment where they can do their best work.
-Those people don’t need a project manager to direct their work or coordinate their tasks or remind them of deadlines.
+Those people don’t need a project manager to direct their work, coordinate their tasks or remind them of deadlines.

 #11 – The best architectures, requirements, and designs emerge from self-organizing teams.